Watson-Creative/watson-chatbot/README.md

     class="watson-form-input">
 ```

+**Key Features**:
-**Note**: The system automatically detects all inputs with the `required` attribute and validates them before enabling the message field and submit button.
-No JavaScript changes needed when adding/removing required fields!
+- The system automatically detects all inputs with the `required` attribute
+- Asterisks (*) are added to required field placeholders automatically via JavaScript
+- Validation is scoped to the Watson form only - won't conflict with other forms
+- No JavaScript changes needed when adding/removing required fields
+- Works with zero required fields (all inputs enabled immediately)

 Update the message format in `handleFormSubmit()`:
 ```javascript